smart-social-contracts/kybra-simple-vault/README.md

 # kybra-simple-vault

+TODO:
+  deploy (update) the canister in prod and see if it works now (error) implement withdrawal implement admin implement rest of ck currencies

+  test:
+    check

 A canister written in Python using Kybra that allows to:
 - receive ckBTC/ckETH/ckUSDC from any principal and keep track of the balance for each principal